Analysis | The Eagles were going nowhere this season, and then they started running

 Advanced statistics aside, though, the numbers that matter most to Philadelphia are the three wins the team has notched in that span against just one loss.

 At the same time, Hurts’s passing attempts per game have gone down drastically, from 34.6 to just 19.5 in Weeks 8 through 11.
 It is a striking shift away from what some critics of Philadelphia’s game plans were describing as an overreliance on a 2020 second-round pick who entered the NFL with great mobility but also questions about his accuracy.
-Through Week 7, Hurts’s combined passing and rushing attempts dwarfed the total rushing attempts of the Eagles’ running backs by a 308-96 count, compared with a ratio of 126-133 since then.
+Through Week 7, Hurts’s combined 308 passing and rushing attempts dwarfed the 96 total rushing attempts of the Eagles’ running backs, compared with a ratio of 126-133 since then.

-Asked earlier this month if Hurts’s reduced workload had led to increased effectiveness, Eagles offensive coordinator Shane Steichen replied: “Does it help?
+Asked earlier this month whether Hurts’s reduced workload had led to increased effectiveness, Eagles offensive coordinator Shane Steichen replied: “Does it help?
 Yeah, it does, but at the same time, he’s a good player — he can handle a lot on his plate.”

 In the win over the Saints, Hurts had nearly as many rushing attempts, 18, as passing attempts, 24, and Philadelphia’s ability to trample New Orleans on the ground was particularly impressive because of that defense’s track record.
-The Saints came into Week 11 ranked No. 1 in the NFL in both fewest rushing yards allowed per game (72.9) and yards allowed per play (3.07), and their stoutness against the run went back several seasons.
+The Saints came into Week 11 ranked first in the NFL in both fewest rushing yards allowed per game (72.9) and yards allowed per play (3.07), and their stoutness against the run went back several seasons.
 That mattered little, though, against the new-look Eagles, who racked up their fourth straight game with at least 175 rushing yards and third in that span of over 200.
-Hurts is now a close second in rushing yards among quarterbacks to the Baltimore Ravens’ Lamar Jackson (639-618), with the Buffalo Bills’ Josh Allen a distant third (340).
+Hurts is now a close second in rushing yards among quarterbacks to the Baltimore Ravens’ Lamar Jackson (639-618), with the Buffalo Bills’ Josh Allen a distant third (383).

 The Week 11 win also marked the return of Philadelphia’s starting running back, Miles Sanders, who had 94 yards on 16 carries.
 Oddly enough, the Eagles’ abrupt pivot to the running game began just after Sanders suffered an ankle injury.
 In his absence, Philadelphia called up from its practice squad Jordan Howard, a six-year NFL veteran and member of the Eagles in each of the previous two seasons who has thrived in his latest go-round with the team.

 If Howard’s unexpected contribution pleased Eagles fans, it had nothing on the fact that the team was finally starting to run the ball with anybody.
 Many of those fans had commented on Sirianni’s former pass-heavy emphasis by cheering sarcastically when Sanders was afforded a rare handoff during the loss to Tampa Bay.
-Flash forward a few weeks, and the Eagles are pounding the rock early and often, against everybody.
+Flash forward a few weeks, and the Eagles are pounding the rock early and often against everybody.

 In an NFL season that has had its share of twists and turns, Philadelphia’s sudden — and successful — devotion to the running game is one of the most surprising things that has come to pass.